smartcontracts/eth2-book-nfts/README.md

-# OPCNFT
+# Eth2 Book Contributor NFTs

-This repository holds the code for the Optimism Contributor NFT collection.
+This repository holds the code for the Eth2 Book Contributor NFT collection.
-You can get an Optimism Contributor NFT by [contributing to Optimism](https://github.com/ethereum-optimism/optimism/contribute)!
+You can get an Eth2 Book Contributor NFT by [contributing to the book](https://github.com/smartcontracts/eth2-book)!